MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-security-report-consumer-planning.md

 > [!NOTE]
 > Some organizations enforce RLS as an additional layer of security, especially when sensitive data is involved.
 For this reason, you might choose to require RLS for datasets that are [certified](/power-bi/collaborate-share/service-endorse-content).
 That requirement can be accomplished with an internal review and approval process prior to certifying the dataset.

-When a user views a report in either a workspace or an app, RLS may or may not be enforced depending on their dataset permissions.
+When a user views a report in either a workspace or an app, RLS might or might not be enforced depending on their dataset permissions.
 For this reason, it's critical that content consumers and creators _only_ possess Read permission on the underlying dataset when RLS must be enforced.

 Here are the permission rules that determine whether RLS is enforced.